How to Connect Claude to Clio (No Official Connector)

 - No-code automation tools do list Clio, but they’re built for basic field-mapping triggers — copy a new Clio contact to a spreadsheet — not an agent that reasons over your matters and acts across your whole practice.

-There’s also a wrinkle worth being honest about: Clio has its own built-in AI, Clio Duo.
-Duo can answer questions and surface insights inside Clio — but it lives inside Clio.
+There’s also a wrinkle worth being honest about: Clio has its own built-in AI, Manage AI (formerly Clio Duo).
+It can answer questions and surface insights inside Clio — but it lives inside Clio.
 It doesn’t run your inbox, your calendar, or the rest of your stack.
 The thing everyone misses is that Clio also exposes a REST API with OAuth 2.0 authentication, so an outside agent can act on Clio data as part of a workflow that spans every tool you use.

-The part that changes the answer: bring your own API key
+The part that changes the answer: Clio is a built-in provider

 And because Carly runs in the cloud on triggers, this isn’t “answer me in a chat.”
-It’s Clio work that happens on its own — and unlike Clio Duo, it can act on triggers across email, calendar, and your other tools, not just inside Clio.
+It’s Clio work that happens on its own — and unlike Manage AI, it can act on triggers across email, calendar, and your other tools, not just inside Clio.

 What you can automate once it’s connected